 There's no official word on the Pur Sport's infotainment system, so we don't know if exactly what the setup is like, but we expect that the same diamond membrane tweeters and advanced midrange speakers should carry over.
 No central infotainment screen features in modern Bugattis, with the right-side driver info display handling that duty, as well as displaying navigation information.
 A Wi-Fi hotspot is also included, but if you're buying the Pur Sport for its ability to connect to the internet, we'd suggest rather buying a Chevy.

-No official warranty announcements have been made, but the Pur Sport will likely carry a fully comprehensive warranty with complimentary scheduled maintenance for the first four years of ownership as the Chiron does.
+No official warranty announcements have been made, but the Pur Sport will likely carry the same fully comprehensive warranty with complimentary scheduled maintenance for the first four years of ownership as the Chiron does.

 Cars as rare and expensive as the Chiron Pur Sport are not subjected to the same sorts of crash tests as regular commuter cars, but the base Chiron is sturdy enough to have been crashed by Bugatti multiple times with no obvious structural compromises.